Prag8855/aab/frontend/content/guides/leaving-germany.md

 You must pay an exit tax if...[^20]

 - You invested at least €500,000 in a single ETF or you own at least 1% of a company[^32]
-- and you lived in Germany for 10 years
+- and you lived in Germany for 7 of the last 12 years[^40]
 - and you move out of Germany

 > **Example 1:** While you lived in Germany, you invested €500,000 in the iShares MSCI World ETF.
 You must pay an exit tax.